grodansparadis/can4vscp_kelvin_ntc10k/readme.txt

 =========================================================================

 1.)
 The frequency for your system may be different.
-This will affect the CAN bit rate settings which are defined in the biginning of the can18f.c file.
+This will affect the CAN bit rate settings which are defined in the beginning of the can18f.c file.
 Here you also find the filter/mask defines if you need to change these.

 Timer0 is used as a 1 ms timer for the VSCP functionality.
 You should adopt the timer reload value in the main.h file to your system.

 2.)
-The GUID (Glocal Unique ID) is defined in the beginning of vscp.c This number should be different for each piece of equiment you produce.
+The GUID (Global Unique ID) is defined in the beginning of vscp.c This number should be different for each piece of equipment you produce.
 Regard it is as the device serial number.
-It can be moved to EEPROM if that is found more convinient.
+It can be moved to EEPROM if that is found more convenient.
 In that case the vscp_rcv_readreg procedure in vscp.c also has to be changed.

 3.)
 The device URL is defined in the beginning of the vscp.c file.
 This is an URL without the